GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 The complaint of a sinner.
 Where righteousnes doth say 120–121

-The humble sute of sinnar.
+The humble suit of a sinner.
 O Lord of whom I do depend 111–112

 The lamentation of a sinner.
 O Lord turn not away thy face Anonymous 117–118